John Melo: U.S. International Correspondent and Sports News Writer

-U.S. International Correspondent and Sports News Writer

-John Melo pursued a sports news writing career under Manila Standard and international correspondent of Bombo Radyo Philippines.
-Some of his articles are covering NBA, Manny Pacquiao and other sports news.
+Melo pursued a sports news writing career under Manila Standard and international correspondent of Bombo Radyo Philippines.
+Some of his articles covering NBA, Manny Pacquiao and other sports news.
 Boxing and NBA news are his biggest contribution to Filipinos worldwide.

 Awards and Distinctions

 Awit Awards

-1993 John Melo won the title as Best New Male Recording Artist in the 1993 Awit Awards with "Hanap Hanap Kita".
+1993 Melo won the title as Best New Male Recording Artist in the 1993 Awit Awards with "Hanap Hanap Kita".
 He bested other up-and-coming names in the music scene for the plum such as Chad Borja, Willie Garte and Calvin Millado.

 Gold Record Award

-On 1992 John Melo received his Gold Record Award.
+In 1992 Melo received his Gold Record Award.
 His debut album "Ikaw Pala Ang Minamahal" was composed by Vehnee Saturno and arranged by Homer Flores.